liuzq2002/Adguard-Home-For-Magisk-Mod/README.en.md

 - Based on Twoone3's work, with added methods to disable ads by deleting/occupying ad folders
 - Built-in 8680 blocking rules with support for custom rules
 - Refactored almost all underlying scripts for lower latency, better performance, and power optimization
-- **⚠️ Important:** When updating, make sure to press Volume Down to update configuration files
+- **Important:** When updating, make sure to press Volume Down to update configuration files
 - **Please read the tutorial before requesting support.
 Click the link below to jump directly to the tutorial section:** [Jump to Tutorial](https://github.com/liuzq2002/Adguard-Home-For-Magisk-Mod/blob/main/README.en.md#-tutorial--read-before-use)
 # ⚠️ Risk Notice – Please Read